Clinic Workers Wanting To Leave The Abortion Industry

+My name is Abby Johnson.
 I started working at Planned Parenthood because I believed I was genuinely helping women make the best choices for their lives.
 I didn’t grow up believing that abortion was a good choice for women, but since it was legal, I thought it must be okay.
 I thought it would certainly be better for a woman to have a legal abortion rather than an illegal abortion.

 I thought that Planned Parenthood really believed in reducing the amount of unintended pregnancies; and therefore reducing the amount of abortions.
 I thought I was doing the right thing.
 I defended what I was doing.
 I believed in what I was doing.
 I was a true advocate of “choice.”
 I argued with the people on the other side of the fence.
 I would argue abortion rights with anyone who would listen.
 I was rising up the Planned Parenthood corporate ladder.
 I was the Planned Parenthood 2008 “Employee of the Year.”
 This was my life.
 I loved my job.
 I loved the patients we served.
 I thought I was helping them.
 I know you do, too.

 Did I help women?
 Sure.
 I remember many of the women that I helped…the woman who hadn’t had an exam in ten years, the woman who needed testing because her husband had been unfaithful, the woman who had never been checked for diabetes but was then diagnosed because we finally ran the test.
 I remember all of these women.
 I remember all of their stories.
 I helped them.
 I helped them received the healthcare they needed, the healthcare they deserved.
 You know what else I remember?